lannah2/MCA-2024/week2.md

 As mentioned previously, I have selected the song Satisfied from the musical Hamilton.
 The transposed version is available for download here: [Satisfied MuseScore File](SatisfiedMuseScore.mscz)

-For comparison, the unedited version is available for download here:
+For comparison, the unedited version is available for download here: [Satisfied Unedited MuseScore File](SatisfiedUnedited.mscz)

 ### PDF Image of the Transposed Version: